pomerium/pomerium/docs/enterprise/reference/configure.md

 #### Tracing Sample Rate

-Percentage of requests to sample in decimal notation.
+Percentage of requests to sample.
 Default is .01%.

 Unlike the decimal value notion used for the `tracing_sample_rate` [key](/reference/readme.md#shared-tracing-settings) in open-source Pomerium, this value is a percentage, e.g. a value of `1` equates to 1%